Ralph Waldo Christie: Fremantle

 It was common for Christie to greet a returning submarine at the pier, and to award decorations to the crew on the spot.
 This bypassed naval award boards, and annoyed Kinkaid and Lockwood, possibly because confirmation of sinkings was accomplished by Ultra, the reading of coded Japanese radio traffic, and news of awards given so quickly could constitute a security breach.
 Complicating the matter was the fact MacArthur awarded army decorations to naval personnel; like Christie, he took it upon himself to authorize the decorations rather than to go through the standard review procedures.
 These events compelled Kinkaid to forbid Christie to give pierside awards, and to keep Christie from recommending the award of army medals to navy personnel.
 These events would ultimately contribute to Christie's dismissal as Commander of Submarines in Fremantle.

-In early 1944, Christie decided he wanted to make a war patrol and selected to ride with Walt Griffith in USS Bowfin.
+In early 1944, Christie decided he wanted to make a war patrol and selected to ride with Walter T. Griffith in USS Bowfin.
 The admiral joined the boat on 29 January 1944 and, during the patrol, conducted standard duties such as standing watch.
 He departed Bowfin after an active 29-day patrol.
 In June 1944, Christie decided he wanted to make a second patrol, and selected USS Guitarro.
 However, that boat was having engine troubles, so Christie decided to go in USS Harder, commanded by Samuel D. Dealey.
 Dealey had just finished up Harder's epic fifth war patrol, in which he was credited with sinking five Japanese destroyers (reduced post-war to three destroyers).
 Despite the fact the crew was exhausted, Dealey agreed to extend his fifth patrol and take Christie on board.
 When Harder returned to port on 3 July 1944, Christie was concerned about its commander.
 Dealey was one of the leading submarine skippers but, having completed five war patrols, he was showing signs of strain.
 The admiral believed Dealey should step down from command of Harder, but Dealey felt he should make one more patrol before leaving the boat.